 94. What would be the cost of keeping an extra vessel at Port Darwin, besides the one at Singapore?

-The "Edinburgh" when in port costs us about £500 a month for crew and port charges, with the cost of additional bands when she goes to see any then there is a percentage on the relation of the policy of additional hands when she goes to sea; and then there is a percentage on the value of the policy of
+The "Edinburgh" when in port costs us about £500 a month for crew and port charges, with the cost of additional hands when she goes to sea; and then there is a percentage on the value of the policy of insurance.